cofx22/blog/posts/dependency-injection-and-loggers-clojure.md

 This version of the protocol consists of a single method named `-log`, where the minus-sign indicates that the method is not meant to be called directly.
 (It can be called directly, but it's not meant to be.)
 What's most noteworthy about this method is that it takes an argument `ns`.
-The constructor function creates a logger by passing the value of `ns` to the logger factory of `clojure.tools.logging`.
+The constructor function creates a logger by passing the value of `ns` to the logger factory of `clojure.tools.logging`, and that logger is then used to do the actual logging via `log/log*`.

+This change itself doesn't bring us any closer to solving our problem, however.
-How can we pass the namespace in which we're logging something to this method without doing so explicitly?
+We still need to figure out how to pass the namespace in which we're logging something to the method `-log` without doing so explicitly.
 Part of the answer lies in `*ns*`, an object [representing the current namespace](https://clojuredocs.org/clojure.core/*ns*).
 Using a function in the `logging` namespace to pass along `*ns*` wouldn't work however, because we would be passing along that namespace again.
 The second part of the answer lies in using a macro.